selfawarestudio/picoapp/README.md

 ## Plugins

 The `picoapp` instance allows you to extend the component API through plugins.
 Plugins are functions that return objects, which then get merged into the `context` object passed to your `component`.
-Note that name conflicts with plugin properties will always be overriden by [picoapp's context](#state-&-events).
+Note that name conflicts with plugin properties will always be overriden by [picoapp's context](#state-&-events), and that plugins are evaluated _for every component_.

 To define plugins, pass a function to the `use` method.
 The example below adds a `props` object extracted from the component node's `data-props` attribute:

 ```javascript
 app.use(node => {